datacollective/notes/Dream circle.md

 # Dream Circle

+> [!note]
-This is the output of the dream circle we did in August 2024 when forming the collective.
+> This is the output of the dream circle we did in August 2024 when forming the collective.

+## Vision

+The vision is to create a cooperative data collective inspired by Mondragon, aiming to empower communities through open data, democratize data access and tools, and engage in collaborative data sensemaking.

 ## Raw Dreaming